luigiquara/MiniHack-Datasets/README.md

 # MiniHack Datasets
-This repo is a collection of the scripts needed to generate the dataset.<br/>
+This repo is a collection of the scripts needed to generate the dataset.
+It is accessible at http://vps.continualai.org/data/minihack/.

 The dataset is a list of frames from three MiniHack environments, *i.e.* **River**, **Wand of Death - Medium** and **Quest - Easy**.<br/>
 Each frame is a dictionary, which represents an observation from the environment.
 It contains the `chars` and `colors` keys, as long as other information.